Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Ear switching hat.md

 **This magical hat will confuse your senses!** - Sound cues can help us figure out where things are located in the environment - try confusing your brain with the Ear-Switching Hat!

-Last initially checked on 2022-01-23 by Jessica Trevelyan (jet81@cam.ac.uk)) and doublechecked on 2022-01-29 by Conor Cafolla (ctc43@cam.ac.uk))
+Last initially checked on 2022-01-23 by Jessica Trevelyan (jet81@cam.ac.uk)) and double-checked on 2022-01-29 by Conor Cafolla (ctc43@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->